 Property Taxes and Municipal Utilities

-- Penalties: A 10% penalty will be added to any current balances outstanding (including unclaimed home owner grants) after July 4, 2017.
+- Penalties: A 10% penalty will be added to any current balances outstanding (including unclaimed home owner grants) as of Wednesday, July 3, 2019.

 Property owners are responsible for payment of their annual property taxes by the due date to avoid penalty, whether or not they receive a property tax notice.
 Contact the Finance Department if you have not received your property tax notice by the second week in June.

 The Municipality has no authority to either waive or modify these penalty amounts.
 It is a requirement of the Local Government Act that these penalties be added.

 - Payment Methods

 - Permissive Tax Exemptions

 - Property Assessments

 Starting the end of May, you will be able to claim your 2019 Home Owner Grant online.